Fire is our brand new development environment for programmers using the Elements compiler: Oxygene, C# and Silver (Swift).

 and many others.

-As mentioned above, Fire runs under Yosemite and later.
-There are no external dependencies for running Fire itself.
+As mentioned above, Fire runs under Monterey and later.
+There are no external dependencies required to run Fire itself.
 You can just download Fire.app and run it.

-There are some pre-requisites, depending on the platforms you want to develop for.
+There are some prerequisites, depending on the platforms you want to develop for.
 For example, if you want to build Java and Android apps, you will want to have the Java 7 or 8 SDK and the Android SDK installed; if you want to run/debug .NET/Mono apps, you will need to have Mono 3.x or later installed.
-Xcode 6 or later needs to be installed to build iOS and Mac apps.
+A recent version of Xcode must be installed to build iOS and macOS apps.

 You can read more about setting up for your platform(s) here.

-As of the release of Elements 8.3, Fire preview is now available officially.
+As of the release of Elements 8.3, Fire preview is now officially available.
 You can download it as a free trial (for Oxygene and C#), and use it completely for free with our free Silver compiler, here.

 Fire will work with your existing Elements or Suite licenses to unlock the full Oxygene and C# functionality.